-Peer Observation Guidelines
+Peer Evaluation Guidelines

 Files must include required written, peer-evaluations of teaching, and may include additional peer-evaluations of teaching.

 Required - All probationary faculty shall be observed in at least two classes annually by a tenured faculty member chosen by the faculty candidate in consultation with the Dean and the Review Advisor.
 At least once prior to tenure, all probationary faculty who are contractually obligated to teach General Studies courses shall be evaluated teaching one of his/her General Studies courses.

 One Required plus Optional - Additional evaluations may be requested by a probationary faculty member.
 For purposes of tracking annual observations, in the case of faculty beginning service in September, “annually” refers to a sequence of fall term and spring term; for faculty beginning mid-year, “annually” refers to a sequence of spring term and fall term.

 Optional - Tenured faculty seeking promotion or range adjustment may request peer observations of their teaching by any tenured Stockton faculty member.

 Optional - While peer observations and evaluation of teaching are not required for visiting faculty hired under XIII-D or XIII-O, faculty in those positions who are hopeful of becoming tenure track faculty should consider asking peers to observe and evaluate their teaching using the above process, and may include such evaluations in their review files.